|

-The whole college megillah circa 1970, with basketball as the chief metaphor ("to you it’s poetry, to me it’s staying after school in your underwear").
-Courtside slow-mo against darkened backgrounds introduces the athletes, the action turns grainy on a black-and-white TV watched by members of a guerilla theater, raptly reciting the poem that gives Jack Nicholson’s directorial debut its title.
-The star player (William Tepper) is a placid jock undergoing a mid-championship crisis, wondering whether to go pro when not humping the faculty wife (Karen Black) in tbe backseat of her car.
-The raucous yin to Tepper’s stolid yang is his roommate (Michael Margotta), a jumpy mass of agit-prop antics who stages anti-Vietnam War mock-executions (complete with the Stars and Stripes popping out of a toy pistol), nearly pukes on the Army psychiatrist, thrashes his dorm with a samurai sword, and generally spits at "the rah-rah jive game number" the coach (Bruce Dern) holds sacred.
-"Tear the mother down, man!" screams the one-man revolution.
-Nicholson’s Counterculture Campus is a fractured, pulsating place: Henry Jaglom demands to be imprisoned along with the guerillas, Robert Towne adds an Osbornian note as Black’s abstracted husband, the final hoop shots are crosscut with a sexual assault.
-The student body and its dreams, youthful unrest and the draft’s many forms, the games people play in and out of the gymnasium.
-Handheld shots and graphic matches are prevalent, a variety of films (La Chinoise, Medium Cool, Downhill Racer, Alice’s Restaurant, Zabriskie Point) are cited throughout.
-Tepper recedes into himself in an image from Magritte, while Margotta enacts a most tranquil freak-out, naked in a classroom and alone but for the reptiles and insects he’s just freed.
-"I’m right and I’m sane," he declares to the men holding the straitjacket.
-(The closing view is from the back of a departing ambulance.)
+The whole college megillah ca. 1970, with basketball as the metaphor ("to you it's poetry, to me it's staying after school in your underwear").
+Courtside slow-mo against darkened backgrounds introduces the athletes, the action turns grainy on a TV screen watched by guerilla theater members, raptly reciting the poem that gives the film its title.
+The star player (William Tepper) is a placid jock undergoing a mid-championship crisis, wondering whether to go pro when not humping the faculty wife (Karen Black).
+The riotous yin to Tepper's stolid yang is his roommate (Michael Margotta), a jumpy mass of agit-prop antics who stages anti-Vietnam War mock-executions (complete with the Stars and Stripes popping out of a toy pistol), almost pukes on the Army psychiatrist, thrashes his dorm with a samurai sword, and generally spits on "the rah-rah jive number" the coach (Bruce Dern) holds sacred.
+"Tear the mother down, man!"
+Jack Nicholson's Counterculture Campus is a loose, fractured, jangly locale: Henry Jaglom demands to be imprisoned along with the protesters, Robert Towne lends an Osbornian note as Black's abstracted husband, hoop shots are crosscut with sexual assault.
+The student body and its dreams, youthful unrest and the draft's many forms, the games people play in and out of the gymnasium.
+Handheld shots and graphic matches are prevalent, a variety of works (La Chinoise, Medium Cool, Downhill Racer) are cited.
+Tepper recedes into himself in a Magritte image while Margotta enacts a most tranquil freak-out, naked in a classroom with the reptiles and insects he's just freed.
+"I'm right and I'm sane," the closing view is from the back of a departing ambulance.
 With Michael Warren, June Fairchild, David Ogden Stiers, and Cindy Williams.

 --- Fernando F. Croce |